 With auto-enrolment, there is no form filling, and in turn potentially very little conscious input from employees.
 Therefore, there is a danger that individuals are now sleepwalking towards their retirement, perhaps wrongly assuming somebody else is making sure they’re on track.

 So how can an employer ensure that they are abiding by the law on auto-enrolment, while also determining whether its employees are taking an active role in their retirement planning?
 This is where good pension scheme governance comes in.

 Since 2013, The Pension Regulator has been encouraging employers to conduct annual governance on their workplace pension, which should focus on providing good member outcomes for the employees.

 Firstly, the employer needs to decide who should be responsible for conducting governance.
 In many organisations, this will be carried out by a governance committee, consisting of senior individuals within the business as well as employee-nominated representatives.
 Establishing a committee is voluntary, but it is a good way of formalising the governance of a workplace pension.

 The committee will usually act in an advisory capacity to the employer and can make recommendations to the employer on the future of the scheme.
 However, they would not typically have any powers to make decisions themselves.

 The committee can ask for professional advice to help them in their role.
 Often this advice is sought from employee benefit advisers or corporate independent financial advisers.
 Depending on the size and complexity of the workplace pension, they may only require an annual governance meeting.

 So once the committee is in place, what do they need to do?

-Ideally, they would review and monitor the five aspects of the workplace pension on the right.
+Ideally, they would review and monitor the five aspects of the workplace pension below.
 There are more aspects of the scheme that the committee can monitor, but these areas are the most common we see as advisers when helping committees fulfil their duty.

 When a committee is in place, it should lead to an increased understanding among employees of this incredibly important workplace benefit.